Affordability at Goshen College

 - First, we award scholarships.

 - Achievement scholarships recognize your accomplishments and the promise of future achievement at GC.
-We offer up to full tuition scholarships.

 - Then we add need-based grants.